NextFaze/dev-fun/com.nextfaze.devfun.annotations/-developer-function/index.md

 ## Transformer

+The [transformer](transformer.md) tells DevFun how to generate one or more [FunctionItem](../../com.nextfaze.devfun.core/-function-item/index.md) from this function's [FunctionDefinition](../../com.nextfaze.devfun.core/-function-definition/index.md).

-Allows overriding how this function will be transformed to a [FunctionItem](../../com.nextfaze.devfun.core/-function-item/index.md).
-Default transformer is the [SingleFunctionTransformer](../../com.nextfaze.devfun.core/-single-function-transformer/index.md), which simply converts (effectively just wraps) the [FunctionDefinition](../../com.nextfaze.devfun.core/-function-definition/index.md) to a [FunctionItem](../../com.nextfaze.devfun.core/-function-item/index.md) (1:1).
+The default transformer is [SingleFunctionTransformer](../../com.nextfaze.devfun.core/-single-function-transformer/index.md) which effectively just wraps the [FunctionDefinition](../../com.nextfaze.devfun.core/-function-definition/index.md) to a [FunctionItem](../../com.nextfaze.devfun.core/-function-item/index.md) (1:1).

 Item lifecycle: